PUTTy PSCP (Putty Secure

 :vsplit filename

-Split window vertically and open file in new split
+Split window vertically and open file in new

 :vs filename

-Split window vertically and open file in new split
+Split window vertically and open file in new

 ctrl-w ctrl-w